center-for-threat-informed-defense/defending-iaas-with-attack/docs/collection.rst

 of collections easier than ever.

 .. figure:: _static/workbench.png
-  :target: ../_static/workbench.png
   :alt: Screenshot of editing a collection in ATT&CK Workbench.
   :align: center
+  :width: 75%

   Editing a collection in ATT&CK Workbench is easier than ever.
+(Click to enlarge)

 For more information on building collections in Workbench, refer to the `Workbench documentation